 Elementary I Instructors

-Katy Allen is one of our Early Childhood and Elementary I Instructors and is a certified Montessori Teacher in Primary, Lower Elementary and Upper Elementary levels.
+Katy Allen is one of our Early Childhood and Elementary I Instructors, the Elementary I Coordinator and is a certified Montessori Teacher in Primary, Lower Elementary and Upper Elementary levels.
 She holds two Bachelor degrees, and has owned and operated Harbour Oaks Montessori school since 1996.
 In addition to teaching Elementary at Harbour Oaks, Katy is also the Financial Director of the school.
 Katy has been teaching Montessori since 1986, and spends much of her time continuing her own education, field consulting for Montessori schools in the area, and is a supervising teacher for four AMS students.

 Jennifer Dorrell has been in a Montessori Classroom since 1999.
 She holds a Bachelor of Science in Mechanical Engineering from the University of Toledo, and an AMS Elementary I-II Credential, from MMTEC in Michigan, where she is also an instructor.
 She is currently the Upper Elementary Lead at Hillside Montessori of LaGrange and the Chairman of the Board of Directors at Montessori Partnerships for Georgia.

 D'Neil and Michael Duffy have been involved in Montessori Education for more than 45 years, since their daughter entered a Montessori school in New York at age 2 1/2.
 D'Neil, who had been a teacher in the traditional public and private schools for 12 years, took her AMI primary level training in Atlanta.
 She founded the Blackstock Montessori School in Villa Rica, GA., in 1979 and went on to take her AMS 6-12 elementary training at the Center for Montessori Teacher Education in New York.